 Take home message – cereals are not packed with naturally occurring vitamins, they are fortified and ultra-processed.

 Myth 3: It’s Organic So Must Be Healthy

-	Yes organic products are great and don’t have the pesticides and residues of other cereals, but this doesn’t change their carb/fat/protein content.
+Yes, organic products are great and don’t have the pesticides and residues of other cereals, but this doesn’t change their carb/fat/protein content.
 Sugar and carbs will raise your insulin no matter whether they are organic, natural, or highly processed.
-Sugar, honey, medjool dates, died fruit ALL are seen by the body as sugar and raise insulin, increase appetite, stop fat burning, and promote fat storage.
+Sugar, honey, Medjool dates, dried fruit ALL are seen by the body as sugar and raise insulin, increase appetite, stop fat burning, and promote fat storage.

 Take home message – organic cereals can be just as high carb/sugar as the non-organic products.

 Low-fat merely means they have reduced the original fat content.
 But what was the fat replaced with?
 You guessed it, sugar.
 Next time you are in the supermarket, compare 2 products that are regular and reduced fat (or lite).
 Look at their carb content and sugar content.
 I’m guessing you’ll find the reduced fat cereal (or any reduced-fat product for that matter) is higher in carbs.
 Why?
 Because when you remove something, you have to replace it with something else, and sugar adds flavour and acceptability.

 Take home message – low-fat products have the fat removed, and have sugar added to give it flavour and substance.

 Myth 5: It Has A Heart Foundation Tick So Must Be Good For My heart?